BigDataIA-Summer2023-Team3/Assignment4/README.md

 6. Compute, for each county, the average quantity, list price, coupon amount, sales price, net profit, age, and number of dependents for all items purchased through catalog sales in a given year by customers who were born in a given list of six months and living in a given list of seven states and who also belong to a given gender and education demographic.

-## Setup
+## Docker Setup

-To run this project on your local machine or on GCP:

-1. Clone this repository
-2. Create a virtual environment
-3. Install dependencies
-4. Make sure you have Docker installed on your machine.
-If not, you can download it from the Docker website.
-5. Open a terminal or command prompt and navigate to the directory where your Dockerfile is located.
+1. Open a terminal or command prompt and navigate to the directory where your Dockerfile is located.
-6. Build the Docker image by running the command `docker build -t <image-name> .` where `<image-name>` is the name you want to give to your image.
+2. Build the Docker image by running the command `docker build -t <image-name> .` where `<image-name>` is the name you want to give to your image.
-7. Once the image is built, you can run a container from it by running the command `docker run -p <host-port>:<container-port> <image-name>` where `<host-port>` is the port on your host machine that you want to map to the container's port `<container-port>`.
+3. Once the image is built, you can run a container from it by running the command `docker run -p <host-port>:<container-port> <image-name>` where `<host-port>` is the port on your host machine that you want to map to the container's port `<container-port>`.

-8. The app is also hosted on GCP at `http://<gcp-url>:8090`
+4. Access your app at `http://localhost:<host-port>`.

+##Additional Resources

+For more detailed information about the project, including snapshots of the working application, please refer to this codelab.